Pencil titled and signed, created and printed in 1951. Image is 10 x 13 6/8 inches and framed.

 This early lithograph by the American artist Stow Wengenroth measures 8 7/8 x 11 7/8 inches, pencil signed, 1931, in and edition of 75, cat: BPL-4.
 Wengenroth studied at the Art Students League and the Grand Central School of Art in New York, and in the summers studied with John Carlson in Woodstock, NY and George Ennis in Eastport, ME.
 In 1931 he had his first one man show at the MacBeth Galleries, beginning a long and very successful artistic career.

 This image by George Miyasaki measures 11 3/4 x 13 3/4 inches, pencil signed, dated, editioned and titled.
 George Miyasaki, born in Hawaii, studied at California College of Arts & Crafts in Oakland, California and went on to become one of the leading abstract expressionists in the San Francisco area known for his pioneering work in the field of printmaking.
 This print was originally offered through Associated American Artists in New York, the label is included.

-This transfer lithograph by Arthur Davies measures 16 5/8 x 11 9/16 inches in an edition of 25 or less.
-Created in 1921, it is signed by the artist on the lower margin.
-Printed on medium weight paper, it is #189 in the Czestochowski catalog.
+Lithograph with lithotint on zinc by the American artist, Arthur Bowen Davies, measures 12 5/8 x 19 inches, signed in the image, l.r., edition of 25 or less, printed by George C. Miller, i/ii, 1921, cat: Czestochowski-192.
 Davies was known for his unique decorative style, often visualized in a fantasy world of female figures.
 One of the most respected and successful American artists, he was a member of the "Eight" and was the principal organizer of the 1913 Armory Show.